kendraio/kendraio-app/docs/workflow/blocks/dialog.rst

       "blocks": []
     }

-**NB:** The modal dialog will close as soon as the inner workflow completes.
+**NB:** The modal dialog will close as soon as the inner Flow completes.
-Therefore you probably want to include at least one workflow item that requires interaction from the user, for example, ``actions`` buttons or a ``form``.
+Therefore you probably want to include at least one Flow item that requires interaction from the user, for example, ``actions`` buttons or a ``form``.

 Example